insight-platform/Savant/docs/source/savant_101/10_adapters.rst

 Always-On RTSP Sink Adapter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Always-On RTSP Sink Adapter broadcasts the video stream as RTSP/LL-HLS/WebRTC.
-The adapter accepts only one input stream, so if you need to serve multiple streams from the module, use a ``PUB`` socket on the module's side and a ``SUB`` socket on the adapter's side and run a separate adapter instance for each ``SOURCE_ID``.
-However, if the module serves a single stream, you can use either ``REQ/REP`` or ``DEALER/ROUTER`` pairs.
+The adapter works in two modes: single-stream and multi-stream.
+In the single-stream mode, the adapter accepts only one input stream with source ID specified in ``SOURCE_ID``.
+In the multi-stream mode, the adapter accepts multiple input streams with source IDs specified in ``SOURCE_IDS``.

 This adapter uses DeepStream SDK and **always** performs hardware transcoding of the incoming stream to ensure continuous streaming even when its source stops operating.
 In this case, the adapter continues to stream a static image waiting for the source to resume sending data.